axisgroup/evaluation-toolkit/1. Following best practices/README.md

 (http://catb.org/~esr/writings/taoup/html/ch04s02.html), offers this guidance:
 “Compactness is the property that a design can fit inside a human being's head...Compact software tools have all the virtues of physical tools that fit well in the hand.
 They feel pleasant to use, they don't obtrude themselves between your mind and your work, they make you more productive.”
 A dashboard can be broken into bite-sized pieces, each built around a key question

+### Minimal Design

+To the extent possible reduce the number of choices a user has to make